podev23/podev23/README.md

-Current project I`m working on : https://feature-amplify-deployment.d7bpvxs790cko.amplifyapp.com/<br>
+Current project I`m working on : https://cult-mapfrontend.vercel.app<br>

 🚀 About Me
 Hi there! 👋 I'm a passionate Software Engineer and Data Enthusiast with background in Computer Science and also Mechanical Engineering.
-Currently pursuing my Master's in Computer Science, I’m driven by the challenge of solving real-world problems with clean, efficient, and trustworthy code.<br>
+Currently pursuing my Master's in Computer Science, I’m driven by the challenge of solving real-world problems with modern technologies<br>

-I thrive at the intersection of AI, Machine Learning, and Software Development, with a particular focus on Healthcare AI and Data-Driven Solutions.
-I'm deeply interested in Trustworthy AI and have worked on projects aimed at making AI more explainable, ethical, and fair.<br>
+I thrive at the intersection of Cloud, DevOps, and Software Development, with a particular focus on Webapplications and Data-Driven Solutions.
+I'm deeply interested in new technologies and have worked on projects aimed at gain more experience in different technlogies<br>

 🛠️ Tech Stack
-Languages: Python, C#, JavaScript (Node.js, Next.js)
-Web Development: Flask, Dash, Next.js, React, SQLAlchemy Data Tools: Pandas, NumPy, Plotly, SQL (MSSQL, SQLite) AI/ML: TensorFlow, Keras, Scikit-Learn (with a focus on bias mitigation and trustworthy AI) Cloud & DevOps: AWS (EC2), Docker, Amplify
-Other Tools: VS Code, Anaconda, Moq (for C# TDD)<br>
+Languages: Python, C#, TypeScript (Node.js, Next.js, NestJS) Web Development: Flask, Dash, Next.js, React, SQLAlchemy, Vercel, Data Tools: Pandas, NumPy, Plotly, SQL (MSSQL, SQLite), Mongosh AI/ML: TensorFlow, Keras, Scikit-Learn (with a focus on bias mitigation and trustworthy AI) Cloud & DevOps: AWS (EC2), Docker, Amplify, Gitlab CI/CD, Kubernetes , Terraform Other Tools: VS Code, Anaconda, Moq (for C# TDD)<br>
 🌱 What I'm Currently Working On
 🧪 AI Trustworthiness in Healthcare: Developing models for skin cancer detection while promoting fairness, explainability, and robustness.
 ⚙️ Custom Dash Web Apps: Creating interactive dashboards with real-time visualizations for internal enterprise use.<br>
 📚 What I’m Learning
 Software Service Engineering: Exploring advanced concepts in service-based architecture and microservices.
-JavaScript & Modern Web Development: Mastering the art of dynamic web apps with Next.js and modern front-end tooling.<br>
+TypeScript & Modern Web Development: Mastering the art of dynamic web apps with Next.js / NestJS and modern front-end tooling.<br>
 💡 Fun Facts
 ✍️ Enjoy creating custom Flask/Dash web apps to simplify complex workflows.
 🔐 Advocate for security-first development with a focus on reducing vulnerabilities in Docker and AWS.